yitshen/jpg2pdf/README.md

 # jpg2pdf
-batch convert jpgs to pdf
+The python script converts the folders containing jpgs to pdf files.